in-the-keyhole/awg-appdev-platform/README.md

 # AWG Application Development Platform

 The AWG AppDev Platform is a reusable deployment artifact that is to be used as the base of a category of AppDev environments.
-Within on Platform, multiple Environments can be created.
+Within one Platform, multiple Environments can be created.

 One common pattern where this might make sense is in combining pre-prod environments: